-Police search homes for second suspect in bar shooting
+Police search homes for 2nd suspect in Kansas bar shooting

 KANSAS CITY, Kan.
 (AP) - The hunt continues for a second suspect in a weekend Kansas bar shooting that left four dead and five wounded after officers searched two homes in the area without finding the fugitive.

-The Kansas City Star reports that police looked Tuesday for 29-year-old Hugo Villanueva-Morales first at a duplex that is less than 1 mile (1.61 kilometer) away from the Tequila KC bar.
-Gunfire erupted there early Sunday about two hours after Villanueva-Morales got into an argument and was forced to leave.
+The Kansas City Star reports that police looked Tuesday for 29-year-old Hugo Villanueva-Morales first at a duplex that’s less than 1 mile (1.61 kilometer) away from the Tequila KC bar.

+Gunfire erupted at the bar early Sunday about two hours after Villanueva-Morales got into an argument and was forced to leave.
 Police Officer Jonathon Westbrook says police also searched a second home before determining Villanueva-Morales wasn’t there.

 Villanueva-Morales and 23-year-old Javier Alatorre are charged with four counts of first-degree murder.
-Alatorre was arrested later Sunday in Kansas City, Missouri.
+Alatorre was arrested Sunday in Kansas City, Missouri.
 Police say Villanueva-Morales should be considered “armed and dangerous.”

 Information from: The Kansas City Star, http://www.kcstar.com